CW is Music

 Information

-Roots, history, and management in the UK.
-The First-Class CW Operators’ Club (FOC) promotes good CW (Morse code) operating, activity, friendship and socializing via its worldwide membership of approximately 500.
+The First-Class CW Operators’ Club (FOC) promotes good CW operating, activity, friendship and socialising via its worldwide membership.
 Members are active on all HF bands and the character of the club is best expressed in its motto: “A man should keep his friendship in constant repair” – Samuel Johnson (1755).

 On-Air